 - The shared learning from the dissemination event which we will be able to make widely available

-- Through engagement in these workshops, the project will raise the profile of the importance of employability and co-creation as important areas of student focus and engagement.
+- Through engagement in these workshops, the project raised the profile of the importance of employability and co-creation as important areas of student focus and engagement.

 What You Need to Know

-Please visit this Project Background page to find out more about the project, key dates and how to participate in the Challenge
+Please visit this Project Background page to find out more about the project and what the key dates were.

-There are 4 criteria that will inform the final panel decision: Desirable, Feasible, Innovative, Ethical.
+There were 4 criteria that informed the final panel decision: Desirable, Feasible, Innovative, Ethical.
 Find out more here.

 Frequently Asked Questions